 The research is clear: you need to wear sunscreen every day, rain or shine, to prevent both skin cancer and skin’s premature ageing.
 But what if you don’t like wearing sunscreen, even though you know you should?

 Yes, sunscreens are safe for everyone.
 In fact, when applied as they should be (which is described on every sunscreen’s label) they save lives and prevent an extensive range of skin problems.

-If you’ve got a collection of sunscreens in your bathroom cabinet left over from last summer and beyond, you may want to think twice before you put any on your skin and head out into the sunshine.
+If you’ve got a bottle of sunscreen left over from last summer, you may want to think twice before you use it or you could end up with sun damage.

-We all recognise the importance of protecting skin with SPF products.
-But understanding how they actually work is a little more complicated.
-In this article, ...
+We all recognise the importance of protecting the skin with SPF products, but understanding how SPF actually works is a little more complex.
+In this article...

 Vitamin D is the one essential nutrient that's linked to getting routine sun exposure.
 But before you skimp on sunscreen and head outdoors to bask in the sun (as you might have read you should ...